 - Topical (patches and gels).
 Testosterone is available as a topical gel, cream, liquid, or patch.Most topical medications last for about four days, but some may have to be applied daily.
 You should avoid washing the area until it is time for the next dose, and be sure to wash your hands.
 Women and children should avoid touching the area and should launder clothing separately because they may absorb the medication through their skin or clothes.

 - Oral (by mouth).
-Testosterone is not currently available in a pill form in the U.S. because it can have harmful effects on the liver.
-It is available as a patch that you place against your gum just to the side of your front teeth.
-It should not be swallowed.
+Testosterone is now available in a pill form in the U.S. It is also available as a patch that you place against your gum just to the side of your front teeth.
+This patch should not be swallowed.
 The medication must be applied every 12 hours.

 - Intranasal (through the nose).
 This form of testosterone comes in gel form.
 It is applied with a pump into each nostril three times a day.